 Donate to Black Girl in Om here.

-Black + Well's mission as a publication is to ensure that Black voices and perspectives are heard in the wellness community.
+Black + Well's mission as a platform and publication is to ensure that Black voices and perspectives are heard in the wellness community.

-Founded by Taraji P. Henson, The Boris Lawrence Henson Foundation is committed to eradicating the stigma of mental health issues in the Black community.
+Founded by Taraji P. Henson, The Boris Lawrence Henson Foundation is committed to eradicating the stigma of mental health issues in the African American community.
 The foundation partners with nonprofit organizations to provide educational programs.
-Currently, it's offering free virtual therapy sessions, which you can register for here.

 Donate to The Boris Lawrence Henson Foundation here.

 Ethel's Club is a membership club with a mission to provide healing spaces for people of color.
-It has a digital and IRL footprint (based in Brooklyn).
-Currently, the organization is hosting free virtual group healing sessions led by licensed Black therapists.
+It has a digital and IRL footprint.
+Membership includes access to classes, discussions, and wellness and workout sessions.

 Donate to sponsor a membership here.

 Brooklyn wellness studio and café HealHaus is an inclusive space where members can take daily yoga or meditation classes, attend workshops, and connect with other members.
-Because of social distancing guidelines, the club is offering live-streaming yoga and meditation sessions.
+The studio is currently closed, but will be reopening soon.
+In the meantime, there are plenty of online program offerings.

 Donate to HealHaus here.

 Board-certified psychiatrist Jessica Clemons, MD, has an Instagram page that is full of thought-provoking advice and question prompts to help followers look inward.
-One recent post was about the pressure to come out of social distancing feeling extremely accomplished and how to balance stillness and productivity.
+She also hosts a conversation series called #BeWell—guests have included June Ambrose and Kerby Jean-Raymond.

 Inclusive Therapists' mission is to "offer a safer, simpler way to find a culturally responsive, social justice-oriented therapist."
-The organization provides a therapist directory, and you can even connect with a practitioner for virtual or teletherapy.
+The organization provides a therapist directory, and the organization can also help match you with a therapist.

 Donate to the Liberate fund here.